Harrisburg DUI Attorney

 Pennsylvania DUI lawyer Steven Kellis has over 25 years of experience defending clients using these and many more strategies.
 He takes the time to investigate and fully understand your case before building a formidable defense strategy based on what he saw as a former prosecutor.
 He knows which arguments prosecutors use and how they are best invalidated.

-If you were arrested for DUI in Harrisburg or elsewhere in the state, you can trust Steven Kellis to obtain a favorable outcome.
+If you were arrested for DUI in Harrisburg or elsewhere in the state, you can trust our Harrisburg DUI lawyers to obtain a favorable outcome.
 Call today to schedule your consultation.